johndaudelin/react-boggle-multiplayer/README.md

 ## Description

 A multiplayer Boggle game created in React.

+## Play

-The game is not permanently hosted online yet.
-However, follow the sections below to setup and run the app locally.
+The game is hosted [here](http://ec2-35-153-50-80.compute-1.amazonaws.com:4001) You can also follow the sections below to setup and run the app locally.

 ## Local Setup